 Introverts love introspection

 As an introspective introvert, I often find myself talking to myself or having an inner dialogue when planning something new or going through some past experiences.
-I tend to go through my thoughts and feelings and try to understand where do they come from and how do they develop and why.
+I tend to go through my thoughts and feelings and try to understand where they come from and why.
+Do you like also introspection?
+If you are not sure if you are an introvert, then you might want to take a personality test.

 Different kinds of introverts with some shared characteristics